mig-projects/Migr-AI-tion-Public-Dashboard/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-This project is a web app that allows users to speak about their discriminatory experiences.
+This project is a web app that allows users to query the database and visualize the published discriminatory experiences of FIND HR Participants.
+Users can either search experiences based on a specific keyword or interact with the knowledge graph to find experiences related to a specific topic.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.